mpv-player/mpv/DOCS/man/options.rst

 ``--input-builtin-drag-and-drop=<yes|no>``
     Enable the built-in drag-and-drop behavior (default: yes).
-Setting it to no disables the built-in drag-and-drop handling and enables the ``dropped-files`` property, which can be used to retrieve information about dropped files.
+Setting it to no disables the built-in drag-and-drop handling.

 ``--input-cmdlist``
     Prints all commands that can be bound to keys.